crterai/LagrangianAnalysis/README.txt

-The list of files are brief descriptions follow below: trajectories.py - calculates trajectories of the boxes based on gridded U and V fields createboxes.py - creates boxes that fall within the study area (lat0,lon0,lat1,lon1) and determines which time snapshot to initialize the boxes based on the mean latitude and longitude calc_anomalies.py - calculates the anomalies of a field with respect to 100 day running mean at each grid box
+The list of files are brief descriptions follow below:
+LIST_OF_VARIABLES.txt - includes a list of variables needed for the analysis trajectories.py - calculates trajectories of the boxes based on gridded U and V fields createboxes.py - creates boxes that fall within the study area (lat0,lon0,lat1,lon1) and determines which time snapshot to initialize the boxes based on the mean latitude and longitude calc_anomalies.py - calculates the anomalies of a field with respect to 100 day running mean at each grid box